kserve/kserve/docs/samples/bentoml/README.md

 ### Setup

+Before starting this guide, make sure you have the following:

 * Your ~/.kube/config should point to a cluster with KFServing installed.
 * Your cluster's Istio Ingress gateway must be network accessible.
 * Docker and Docker hub must be properly configured on your local system